rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 <b>NOTE</b> - In a local environment you may open the browser (http://localhost:8080) for displaying the homepage.
 </p>

-12. Use the `Terminal > OpenTerminal in specific container` menu item in the cloud ide to open your third terminal in the `dev-pod/main` container.
+12. Use the `Terminal > Open Terminal in specific container` menu item in the cloud IDE to open your third terminal in the `dev-pod/main` container.
 Check things are up and running by testing the API with a `curl`.
 The API should return some seeded data (stored in `server/config/seed.js`)

 ```bash
 cd todolist